22 Best Payroll Software Philippines, BIR-Ready Solutions for 2026

 • Features cater to large enterprises and may not be ideal for small businesses

-Ideal user: HashMicro Payroll Software is suitable for Philippine firms seeking an all-in-one payroll management solution and can cover end-to-end business processes.
+Ideal user: HashMicro Payroll Software Philippines is suitable for Philippine firms seeking an all-in-one payroll management solution and can cover end-to-end business processes.
 This payroll software is also fully compliant to the Tax Reform for Acceleration and Inclusion (TRAIN) Law Philippines.

 Pricing: The pricing scheme below provides detailed insight into your business’s needs.
 This vendor also offers transparent pricing and upfront costs, so you don’t need to worry about additional fees when using this software.